AlvGreat/cstype/README.md

 ## About

-CSType is a typing test for programmers, meaning instead of usual English, users can practice common phrases from various programming languages.
+CSType is a typing test for programmers, meaning instead of usual English, users can practice typing common phrases and code snippets from various programming languages.

 The project is currently being worked on before released to the public.